frehbach/EventDetectGUI/README.md

 install_github("frehbach/EventDetectGUI")
 ```

-The package will soon be available on CRAN and can be installed:
+The package is available on CRAN and can be installed:

 ```R
 install.packages('EventDetectGUI')